 In UI/UX trends, design and development, passwords, social security numbers, and other personal details will enter the scenery eventually.
 Only a single user’s data getting leaked might be enough to tarnish your entire business or service.
 This does not matter if the mobile app in question is a B2B app or a B2C app.

 Make sure that you have provided your eCommerce mobile app or eCommerce website with the necessary security checks and measures before deployment.
 Any risks of data leakage or risks of source code breaches must be avoided at all costs.

-Overall, the trends that are most popular amongst UI/UX design and development in 2021 can be followed.
+Overall, the trends that are most popular amongst UI/UX trends and design and development in 2021 can be followed.
 Just make sure that you implement them correctly.
-The key to a good UI/UX is simplicity for the user, regardless of the complexities that will be handled in the back-end.
+The key to a good UI/UX trends is simplicity for the user, regardless of the complexities that will be handled in the back end.

 Moreover, features should only be implemented upon completion.
 Do not expect users to respond positively if the features that are deployed are not complete.
 No matter how complicated or simplistic a feature might be, it can be terrible for the user to have them poorly implemented.

 We hope this article was to your satisfaction.
 If you are looking to build your own eCommerce mobile apps, web apps, or eCommerce website, you can contact Enozom who are pioneers in this field.